cocos/cocos-docs/en/editor/publish/build-guide.md

      // the uuid index in the uuids array
-    uuids: string[]; // uuid array, only in release mode types?: string[]; // Resource type array, only in release mode encrypted?: boolean; // Used natively to mark whether the script in the Bundle is encrypted isZip?: boolean; // Is it in zip mode zipVersion?: string;
+    uuids: string[]; // uuid array, only in release mode types?: string[]; // Resource type array, only in release mode encrypted?: boolean; // Marks whether the script in the Bundle is encrypted, active on the native platform. isZip?: boolean; // Is it in zip mode zipVersion?: string;
 }